 And that growth seems to be going well.
 The stock is up 22% in the past year, while still delivering a healthy 4.3% dividend.
 It’s one of the more aggressive choices, but continues to hit all the right notes.

 It currently has regulated operations in Ohio, Pennsylvania, West Virginia, Virginia, Maryland and New Jersey, with 6 million customers.
 It operates in some of the more far-flung states as a result of acquisitions of local and regional power companies.

 In 2018, its power generation subsidiary FirstEnergy Solutions filed for bankruptcy, looking to close some coal-fired plants and its nukes.
 This has little bearing on parent FirstEnergy and continues to wind its way through the courts for various regulatory reasons.

-The stock is up 32% this past year and has a reliable 3% dividend.
+The stock has a reliable 4% dividend yield.
 It just goes to show, as any Growth Investor subscriber can tell you, there is no need to choose between growth and income; you can find both.